Date Updated: 02/18/2025

 Definition

-Eye pain can occur on the surface of your eye or within your eye's deeper structures.
-Severe eye pain — especially accompanied by any vision loss — may be a signal that you have a serious medical condition.
-Seek immediate medical attention.
+Someone can have eye pain on the surface of the eye or within the eye's deeper structures.
+Severe eye pain — especially with any vision loss — may signal a serious medical condition.
+Seek medical attention right away.

-Eye pain that's on the surface of your eye might be described as itching, burning or shooting pain.
-Surface eye pain is often related to a foreign object in your eye, an eye infection, or anything that irritates or inflames the membrane covering the surface of your eye.
+Eye pain on the surface of the eye might be described as itching, burning or shooting pain.
+Surface eye pain is often related to dry eyes, a foreign object in the eye, an eye infection, or anything that irritates or inflames the membrane covering the surface of the eye.

-You might describe eye pain that is deeper within your eye as throbbing or aching.
+Eye pain that is deeper within the eye can be described as throbbing or aching.

 Causes